adrian-1990/CI-Python-project-3/README.md

 #### Arrival Menu

 When the player opens the site they are greated with the games header and below text asking do they want to play the game(p) or instructions on the games(i)
-If the player selects **p** they are taking to a new screen and asked to input their name.
-If the select **i** they are taken to a new screen and the games rules and game legend are displayed.
+If the player selects **p** they are taken to a new screen and asked to input their name.
+If they select **i** they are taken to a new screen and the games rules and game legend are displayed.

 ![NEW HOMESCREEN](https://user-images.githubusercontent.com/79532281/162620045-13de0676-9f5c-48b9-91fd-b2b18667c3c5.png)